Michigan Federal Criminal Defense Attorneys

 Many Federal Offenses consist of many different elements and may involve several or even dozens of individuals.
 The are also thoroughly investigated, with various branches of State and Federal Law Enforcement involved.
-Add to this the fact that Federal crimes may be supported by hundreds or even thousands of documents, and you can see how the can very quickly and easily become overwhelmingly complex.
+Add to this the fact that Federal crimes may be supported by hundreds or even thousands of documents, and you can see how they can very quickly and easily become overwhelmingly complex.

 Federal procedure is complex as well.
 There are nine steps in a Federal Criminal Case.
 These all happen after the Federal investigation.
 Once charged, the case will begin with a federal arraignment.
 Next there will be a Federal pretrial, and Federal discovery will be exchanged.
 Where appropriate or necessary, pretrial motions will be filed.
 Along the way the lawyers will discuss possible plea agreements and engage in plea bargaining or negotiation.

 If a plea is reached, there will be a plea hearing before a Federal District Court Judge or Magistrate.
 Next will come a meeting with the court’s probation department.
-If changes need to be made to the department’s presentence report, then there will be hearings on this issue.
+If changes need to be made to the department’s pre-sentence report, then there will be hearings on this issue.
 Finally, there will be a sentencing hearing.

 If the case is not resolved through plea negotiations, then a trial will be necessary.
 There are nine phases or states to a Federal Criminal Trial.

 For one thing, the complexity does not intimidate us.
 We’re used to dealing with complex federal crimes.
-Keith Corbett was the head of the Federal Government’s organized crime unit for a couple decades.
+Keith Corbett was the head of the Federal Government’s organized crime unit for a couple of decades.
 As a federal prosecutor Keith learned what makes a government investigation tick.
-He and all entire federal defense team at the Barone Defense Firm will use this knowledge against the Government in our defense of your case.
+He and the entire federal defense team at the Barone Defense Firm will use this knowledge against the Government in our defense of your case.